Question: "Is freedom of religion a biblical concept?"Recommended Resource:

 In the New Testament, we have a clearer picture of the God-ordained role of government.
 Romans 13:3-4 delineates the government’s responsibilities, which are, quite simply, to punish evil deeds, reward good deeds, and render justice.
 So, God has given the government certain duties, but enforcing a particular system of worship is not among them.

 There is no conflict between biblical principles and the civic principle of religious freedom.
 In fact, it is precisely because the United States was founded on biblical principles that religious freedom exists.
-Only governments rooted in Judeo-Christian values allow such freedom.
-Islamic, Hindu, and Buddhist governments do not allow religious freedom; therefore, countries such as Pakistan, India, and Tibet are, as a whole, intolerant of other religions.
+Only governments rooted in Judeo-Christian values allow such broad freedom.
+Most Islamic, Hindu, and Buddhist governments do not allow religious freedom; therefore, countries such as Pakistan, India, and Tibet are, as a whole, intolerant of other religions.
 Atheistic governments, such as the former Soviet Union, have also proved to be antagonistic toward free religious expression.

 The concept of the freedom of religion is biblical for several reasons.
 First, God Himself extends a “freedom of religion” to people, and the Bible has several examples.
 In Matthew 19:16-23, the rich young ruler comes to Jesus.
 After a brief conversation, the young man “went away sorrowful,” choosing not to follow Christ.
 The salient point here is that Jesus let him go.
 God does not “force” belief in Him.
 Faith is commanded but never coerced.
 In Matthew 23:37, Jesus expresses His desire to gather the children of Jerusalem to Himself, but they “were not willing.”
 If God gives men the freedom to choose or to reject Him, then so should we.